arduino/docs-content/content/arduino-cloud/03.tutorials/document-projects-through-webeditor/classroom_project.md

 <div class="sketch-iframe" data-src="https://create.arduino.cc/editor/ArduinoEdu/e833b75d-5989-4049-aec4-a2472303415d/preview?embed&snippet=L73-L77&hideNumbers&height=120#L73-L77"></div>

 ## Documenting your Project
-To use the project, students must be able to clearly understand the goals of the project and they must do in each step of making the project.
-The web editor comes with a ReadMe.adoc file attached to the sketch.
-Here you can document all the intructions required.
-The template comes with these sections
+To use the project, students must be able to clearly understand the goals of the project and they should go through each step of creating it.
+The Web Editor comes with a ReadMe.adoc file attached to the sketch.
+Here you can document all the instructions required.
+The template comes with these sections:
 * Credits
 * Project description
 * Instructions